 Connecting Components

-Hypertill DB 0.0.1 ships three React helpers that matter for day-to-day app work:
+Hypertill DB 0.0.4 ships the React helpers you need for day-to-day app work:

 The current recommended split is simple: